 |They seem to take a large chunk of money for themselves|

 |Costs WAY too much when you join.
 I'm sorry we did.|

 What does the future hold for film festivals?

-The Withoutabox patent is set to expire on 7th December 2018, so we can expect a flood of film festival submission services in early 2019.
+The Withoutabox patent is set to expire on 6th June 2022, so we can expect a flood of film festival submission services in the near future.
 Or perhaps the success of FilmFreeway will embolden others to bring forward their plans and launch other rival services before then.

 What is certain, however, is that Withoutabox’s stranglehold on the sector is well and truly over.
 Never again will film festivals or filmmakers have to contend with an overbearing monopoly controlling their submissions.